 What Do Bearded Dragons Eat?

-Having a bearded dragon as a pet always raises a question in your mind about how and what to feed your bearded dragon.
+Having a bearded dragon as a pet always raises a question in your mind about how and what to feed your pet.
 It’s a matter of concern that most people don’t have proper guidance on their diet and how to keep them healthy.

-If you have a bearded dragon as your pet then there are certain things you must keep in mind before feeding them.
-The bearded dragon belongs to a class of omnivorous families which simply means that they can have both plant and animal-based products.
+If you have a one as your pet then there are certain things you must keep in mind before feeding them.
+It belongs to a class of omnivorous families which simply means that they can have both plant and animal-based products.

 Although a wild bearded dragon will prefer a live animal as his meal in the absence he can also rely upon plant-based products.

 - Their favorite diet consists of small insects and sometimes other smaller species of lizards as well.

 - Unlike other animals, they are not picky eaters, and hence with a strong jawline, they can even have insects with hard outer shells.

 - Mouse rats, worms, bugs, and many other creepy crawlies can be a portion of food for your bearded dragon.